amontalenti/elements-of-python-style/README.md

 This is unrelated to the earlier rule on `==` vs `is` for `None`.
 In this case, we are actually taking advantage of Python's "truthiness rules" to our benefit in `if item`, e.g. as a shorthand "item is not None or empty string."

-Look, truthiness is a [tad complicated][truth-values] in Python and certainly the latter is safer against some classes of bugs.
+Truthiness is a [tad complicated][truth-values] in Python and certainly the latter is safer against some classes of bugs.
 The former, however, is very common in much Python code, and it's shorter.
 We choose not to care.

 [truth-values]: https://docs.python.org/2/library/stdtypes.html#truth-value-testing